 Protection Against Sextortion Starts with Understanding the Threat

 Any parent or primary caregiver has a list of things they do to protect their children.
+I am not talking about a written list, but an intuitive list that sits in their minds and guides how they raise their children.
 Generally, things move on and off that list based on the parent or caregiver’s past experiences, but occasionally parents face a new threat no previous generation of parents had to experience.

 Sexual extortion (sextortion) is one of these threats.

 Sextortion is a form of child sexual abuse where a victim is threatened or blackmailed to meet the specific demands of a perpetrator.
 In these cases, either the threat or the demand is sexual in nature.

 Most commonly the perpetrator threatens to share sexual content about the victim (either real or faked) with the purpose of obtaining additional sexual content, sexual activity, money, or other favors from the victim.